bjconlan/pccwglobal-demo/README.md

 # Development Execution

-For implementation I've decided to use the most current stable versions of spring boot (2.0.3) but use the older java version (8/1.8) due to minor issues regarding classpath loading (java.se.ee) and 'Illegal reflective access' warnings when using java 9 & 10.
+For implementation I've decided to use the most current stable version of spring boot (2.0.3) but use the older java version (8/1.8) due to minor issues regarding classpath loading (java.se.ee) and 'Illegal reflective access' warnings when using java 9 & 10.
 (These can be overcome using command line flags and the